Mature entrepreneur writing in her notebook while attending a business seminar at conference hall.

 Submit Your Article Ideas for Review

 We are excited to review your submissions.
-Please review the submission guidelines for The Journal of Financial Counseling and Planning as well as The Standard before completing the form below.
-The Standard is an AFCPE member-written publication.
+Please review the submission guidelines for The Journal of Financial Counseling and Planning, The Standard, and The Money Mindset Blog before completing the form below.

 To pitch a submission to AFCPE’s Communications Team, please complete the following form.